 Armed Conflicts in India

-63 per cent of India’s new budget will go to the military, police, administration and debt service (2008-09).
-The military might of centric Hindu elites in Delhi led to isolated feelings for the people of Jammu & Kashmir and the northeastern states.
+63% of India’s new budget will go to the military, police, administration, and debt service (2008-09).
+The military might of Hindu-centric elites in Delhi led to a feeling of neglect for the people of Jammu & Kashmir and the northeastern states.
 It is difficult for any community to feel part of a larger country when the armed forces of the country are deployed to silence them.

-India experienced a rapid increase in demand for security in the period following the Mumbai attacks.
-Thanks to terrorism imports by world’s weapon industry!
+India experienced a rapid increase in demand for security in the period following the Mumbai attacks, thanks to the world’s weapon industry!
 India is now one of the world’s most terror-prone countries, with a death toll second only to Iraq, says a report from the National Counterterrorism Center in Washington.

 India’s crime rates, already some of the highest in the world, are also rising, as is the incidence of corporate espionage.
 Approximately 5.5 million private security guards are employed by about 15,000 security companies in India.
 As an industry, it is now the country’s largest corporate taxpayer [CAPSI report].

-In 2005, Business Week reported that India became Israel’s largest importer of weapons, accounting for about half of the $3.6 billion worth of weapons exported by the Jewish state.
+In 2005, Business Week reported that India became the largest importer of Israeli weapons, accounting for about half of the $3.6 billion in weapons exported by the Jewish state.

 The Booming Industry of Terrorism Experts and Security Research Institutes in India

 Out of 422 recognized Indian think tanks, around 63 are engaged in security research and foreign policy matters, which are heavily funded by global weapons industry.
-India’s retired spies, police officers, military personnel, diplomats and journalists are hired by these national security and foreign policy research institutes which get enormous funds from global weapon industry.
+India’s retired spies, police officers, military personnel, diplomats, and journalists are hired by these national security and foreign policy research institutes which get enormous funds from the global weapons industry.

-These dreaded institutions in fact have a hidden agenda.
+These institutions in fact have a hidden agenda.
 Behind the veil, they work as the public relations arm of weapon industry.
-They create fake terror stories with the help of their media and intelligence wings and manipulate explosions through criminals in the areas of tribals, dalits or minorities in order to get public acceptance for weapon contracts.
+With the help of their media and intelligence wings, they create fake terror stories and exaggerated crime waves the areas of tribal, Dalit, and minority areas in order to get public acceptance for weapon contracts.

-By creating conflicts in this poor country, Brahmin spin masters get huge commissions from the sale of weapons to government forces.
+By creating conflicts in this India, Brahmin spin masters get huge commissions from the sale of weapons to government forces.
 To these corrupt bureaucrats, India’s ‘national interest‘ simply means ‘their self interest’.
-Their lobbying power bring more wealth to their families as lucrative jobs, citizenship in rich countries and educational opportunities abroad.
+Their lobbying power bring more wealth to their families via lucrative jobs, citizenship in rich countries, and educational opportunities abroad.

 India is one of the world’s largest weapons importers.
-Between 2000 and 2007, India ranked the world’s second largest arms importer, accounting for 7.5% of all major weapons transfers.
-It was fourth in military spending in terms of purchasing power in 2007, followed by US, China and Russia.
+Between 2000 and 2007, India was ranked the world’s second largest arms importer, accounting for 7.5% of all major weapons transfers.
+It was fourth in military spending in terms of purchasing power in 2007, followed by the US, China, and Russia.

-Over 1,130 companies in 98 countries manufacture arms, ammunition and components.
-90% of Conventional arms exports in the world are from the permanent five members of the United Nations Security Council, namely USA, UK, Russia, China & France.
-The regions of Africa, Latin America, Asia, and the Middle East hold 51 per cent of the world’s heavy weapons.
+Over 1,130 companies in 98 countries manufacture arms, ammunition, and components.
+90% of conventional arms exports in the world are from the permanent five members of the United Nations Security Council, namely the US, UK, Russia, China & France.
+51% of the world’s heavy weapons are located in the crisis-prone areas of Africa, Latin America, Asia, and the Middle East.

-The Defense Offset Facilitation Agency estimated the expenditure on the sector of $100 billion for next five years.
+The Defense Offset Facilitation Agency estimated that India will spend $100 billion importing weapons in the next five years.
 At least 38 court cases relating to arms agreements are still pending against bureaucrats and military officers.
-Hindu fascist forces currently enjoy the upper hand in the media, the civil service, the judiciary, defense and the educational sectors of Indian society.
+Hindu fascist forces currently enjoy the upper hand in the media, civil service, judiciary, defense, and education of Indian society.

-According to Global Peace Index, India currently ranked on bottom, (122 with 2.422 score).
-Interestingly, our favorite arms supplier, Israel is among the worst performer when it comes to peace ranking (141).
-It reminds a simple fact that peace cannot be attained by a sophisticated security apparatus.
+According to Global Peace Index, India is currently ranked near the bottom (122 with 2.422 score).
+Interestingly, India’s top weapons supplier, Israel, is among the world’s worst performers when it comes to peace ranking (141).
+It remains a simple fact that peace cannot be attained by a sophisticated security apparatus.